HastagGuigui/FNF-Guis-Mods/README.md

 - [GWebDev](https://github.com/GrowtopiaFli) - Video Code
 - [Rozebud](https://github.com/ThatRozebudDude) - Ideas (that I stole)
 - [Puyo](https://github.com/daniel11420) - Setting up appveyor and a lot of other help

+### Side note from #Guigui
+If you want to use my character(s) for animation and stuff, go on, but please credit me, and don't do anything NSFW.